mayankdp/Trivia-App/README.md

 ## Description:

 Triviana is a timed, multiple-choice trivia game.
-It generates a set number of random questions using an API.
-The user’s time and a number of correct answers are logged.
+It generates a chosen number of random questions using a trivia API (https://github.com/linnndachen/Trivia-API) and populates fake answers using Wikidata (https://www.wikidata.org).
+The user's time and correct answer total are logged to be shared on a leaderboard.

 ### Feature: